North Carolina Senate race sets up as a fight over who would be a champion for the middle class

 Cooper first won the governorship in 2016, while Trump was carrying the state in his first White House bid.
 Four years later, they both carried the state again.

-Cooper, who grew up in a small town 60 miles (96.6 kilometers) east of Raleigh, has long declined requests that he seek federal office.
+Cooper, who grew up in a small town roughly 50 miles or 80 kilometers east of Raleigh, has long declined requests that he seek federal office.
 He “understands rural North Carolina,” veteran North Carolina strategist Thomas Mills said.
 “And while he’s not going to win it, he knows how to talk to those folks.”

 As with most Democrats, Cooper's winning coalition includes the state's largest cities and suburbs.
 But he has long made enough inroads in other areas to win.